Shoyu vs soy sauce

 What’s the difference between shoyu and tamari?

 Tamari is a type of soy sauce that is made without wheat.
 It is typically made with soybeans, salt, and a fermentation culture.
 Some tamari is made using only soybeans, which results in a thicker, richer, and less salty sauce than traditional soy sauce.
-Tamari is often considered a higher quality soy sauce and is used in many Japanese dishes.
+Tamari is often considered a higher quality soy sauce and is used in many Japanese cuisines.
 It’s also a popular gluten-free alternative to traditional soy sauce, making it a good option for people with gluten sensitivities or allergies.

 Konnichiwa!
 (Hello!)
 I'm Pat Tokuyama, a Japanese tofu cookbook author, who travels for music, food, and adventure.
-If you like Japanese tea, checkout some of the newestorganic japanese teas now in stock!!
+If you like Japanese tea, checkout some of the newestorganic japanese tea, matcha bowls and noren and more!

 ** Curious about the Plant Based Japanese Cooking Club? ** Learn more here!